ML Batched Superhydrides

 I am a Master of Science candidate in Chemistry at California State University, Northridge, where I work in the Miao Lab on theoretical and computational materials chemistry.
 My research centers on 2D materials, chemical behavior of materials under pressure, and machine-learning acceleration of electronic-structure workflows for novel materials discovery.

 I design automated, high-throughput pipelines for quantum chemistry calculations, maintain our lab’s GPU-enabled HPC resources, and translate results into reports for collaborators, DoD sponsors, and NSF programs.
-I am eager to bring this combination of methodological depth and operational experience to a Ph.D. program focused on transformative materials research.

 I am proud to announce that I received a travel grant to attend NeurIPS AI4Mat 2025 and will be presenting two posters there.
 One shares our JACS study on batch discovery of complex metal superhydrides and how template-guided ML accelerates the search for high-pressure materials (PDF).
 The other covers an in-progress symmetry-aware 3D-UNet that predicts electron localization functions from superposed atomic density grids with promising early accuracy (PDF).